 On-site testing.
 The law allows the use of portable substance abuse tests that meet the requirements of the U.S. Food and Drug Administration for commercial distribution for applicants and employees.
 The operator who administers the substance abuse on-site screening test must have been trained to use and administer the on-site screening test by the test's manufacturer or the manufacturer's designee.
 The operator must administer the substance abuse on-site screening test according to the package insert that accompanies the test.

 Confirmatory test.
-If an applicant or employee tests positive for the presence of drugs, alcohol, or the ...
+If an applicant or employee tests positive for the presence of ...